-A student who has withdrawn from the University must apply for re-admission through the Enrolment Office.
-If it has been two years or less since the student was last enrolled at the University, it will not be necessary for the student to complete the entire admissions process.
-The student should make reapplication by means of a letter stating reasons for desired re-admission, the program of study desired, and payment of a \$20 application fee.
-If more than two years have passed since the student was last enrolled at the University, all the admissions procedures must be fulfilled.
+A student who has withdrawn from the University for any reason must apply for re-admission through the Enrolment Office.
+If it has been two years or less since the student was last enrolled at the University, it may not be necessary for the student to complete the entire admissions process.
+The student should complete a new application form indicating on the form that they are applying for readmission.
+Applications for readmission will be accepted up to 30 days prior to the first day of class for any given semester.
 Students re-admitted return under the same academic standing as when they withdrew from Kingswood.
 Students must meet the academic requirements of the program in effect at the time of re-admission.